WePlay Academy League Season 1 Official Rules and Regulations

 Tournament Organizer reserves the right, in its sole discretion, to ban disqualified Participants from any future participation in any event organized by Tournament Organizer.

-13.2.
-If any right of disqualification arises as to any Participant, then this right may be exercised as Organizer may elect in it’s sole discretion.
+12.2.
+If any right of disqualification arises as to any Participant, then this right may be exercised as WePlay and/or Tournament Organizer may elect in its sole discretion.
 Any Participant who elects to end its/his/her participation in the Tournament, and/or is disqualified from the Tournament, will not be permitted to re-enter the Tournament in any capacity.